Community Advisory Board (CAB)

 The community advisory board was an initiative spawned from the feedback of our festival attendees.
 Rooted in community, the Board’s role is to be in support of the larger mission of Refuge.
 Community Advisory Board (CAB) members will help with the coordination of Refuge events and provide knowledge, guidance, and representation to virtual and in-person activities.
 CAB is not your typical board.
 This volunteer group of rockstars helps keep our signature festival true to its objective and makes sure we incorporate our community’s voice as we continue to design the festival.
 We encourage anyone interested in joining the community advisory board to volunteer at our events to get a feel for our company and values.

-Interest can be denoted on our CAB interest form.
+Interest can be denoted on our CAB interest form, however please note all board seats are currently filled for fiscal year 2024.

 Who can be on CAB?